 If you haven’t specified a mandatory item (marked with a *) you will not be able to submit your suggestion.

 Once you’ve submitted your suggestion, and it passes the site’s spam filter, it will be reviewed to check that (1) you are the FHUG user you say you are; and (2) that there is no malicious content (sad, but necessary these days).
 If everything is OK, it will then be published.
+If your submission is associated with a file, we will contact you by email to ask for the file.

 If you want to add extra links, images etc. to your simple content, you will need to edit it with an editor’s account.